StefanoAllesina/CSB_2019/docs/notes/week9.md

 ## R wrapup

 To wrapup the learning of R, we are going to tackle a larger project: analyze the data by Clauset *et al.* ([Science Advances 2015](http://advances.sciencemag.org/content/1/1/e1400005)) on inequality in faculty hiring.
-They have manually compiled a list of faculty hires at major US research institutions in three disciplines (CS, Business, History), and for each member, they have recorded the institution where they did their PhD.
+They have manually compiled a list of faculty hires at major US research institutions in three disciplines (CS, Business, History).
+For each faculty member, they have recorded the institution that granted their PhD.

 ### Load and clean the data